-The three lessons in this level (Level 9) have been written from many first-hand accounts shared by people who have a type of CVI where their posterior parietal lobes have been affected.
-This is therefore more subjective than our other lessons, but it is the subject of ongoing research.
+The lessons in this level (Level 9) have been written from many first-hand accounts shared by people who look after children who have a type of CVI where their posterior parietal lobes have been affected.
+This is therefore more subjective than our other lessons, but is the subject of ongoing research.
 As the accounts have been so consistent, we wanted to share them, because the understanding they give us lets us make simple adjustments to help many people, especially those unable to communicate their challenges, as is the case for young children and those with limited communication skills.

 In the previous lesson (9b) we explained the challenges faced by some with CVI in terms of the map with fewer, bigger voxels.